lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 #### Equality saturation on graphs?

-Equality saturation is a fast-developing subfield of compilation sciences with a growing list of applications.
+Equality saturation is a fast-developing subfield of compilation with a growing list of applications.
 Unfortunately for us[^thesis], adapting these ideas to quantum computation (and graph rewriting more generally) presents several unsolved challenges.

 [^thesis]: but fortunately for this thesis

 The root of the problem lies in the program representation.
-The minIR representation we presented in {{< reflink "sec:graph-defs" >}}---but also the quantum circuit representation---capture quantum computations, not as a term, but in a directed acyclic graph (DAG) structure.
+The minIR representation we presented in {{< reflink "sec:graph-defs" >}}---but also the quantum circuit representation---captures quantum computations, not as a term, but in a directed acyclic graph (DAG) structure.

 A generalisation of equality saturation to computational DAGs was studied in